-Atlantic County Hotel Occupancy Fee

-The Atlantic County Hotel Occupancy Fee is utilized to get a clearer picture of traveler accommodation for the region.
+Atlantic County Hotel Occupancy Fee The Atlantic County Hotel Occupancy Fee is utilized to get a clearer picture of traveler accommodation for the region.
 While this figure is not Atlantic City specific, there is general consensus that the Atlantic City tourism market impacts the hotel industry throughout the county and thus is a reliable measure of the Atlantic City tourism economy.
-The figure is released by the NJ Division of Taxation and is described as:

-"Legislation enacted in 2003 (P.L.
+The figure is released by the NJ Division of Taxation and is described as: "Legislation enacted in 2003 (P.L.
 2003, c.
 114) imposed a 7% State Occupancy Fee on the rent for every occupancy of a room in a hotel, motel or similar facility in most New Jersey municipalities, between August 1, 2003 and June 30, 2004.
 For occupancies on and after July 1, 2004, the Fee was reduced to 5%.
 A hotel/motel is a building regularly used and kept open for the lodging of guests, including bed and breakfasts, inns, etc. The State Occupancy Fee is imposed on the room rentals that are currently subject to the 7% New Jersey sales tax and is in addition to the sales tax.
-Special Rate Provisions: Since Newark, Jersey City, Atlantic City, Wildwood, Wildwood Crest, and North Wildwood already impose local taxes or fees on hotel/motel occupancies, the new State Occupancy Fee is imposed at a lower rate in those areas: Newark & Jersey City: State Occupancy Fee is 1%; The Wildwoods: State Occupancy Fee is 3.15%."

-Figure 15 shows the Atlantic County Hotel Occupancy Fee collections from January 2005 through March of 2014.
-Once again, the figure is very seasonal in nature, with the summer months producing more tax revenue than the off season months.
+Special Rate Provisions: Since Newark, Jersey City, Atlantic City, Wildwood, Wildwood Crest, and North Wildwood already impose local taxes or fees on hotel/motel occupancies, the new State Occupancy Fee is imposed at a lower rate in those areas: Newark & Jersey City: State Occupancy Fee is 1%; Atlantic City: State Occupancy Fee is 1%; The Wildwoods: State Occupancy Fee is 3.15%."
+Figure 15 shows the Atlantic County Hotel Occupancy Fee collections from January 2005 through June of 2014.
+Once again, the figure is very seasonal in nature, with the summer months producing more tax revenue than the off-season months.
 The best month on record for the tax is August of 2013 when \$763 thousand was collected in Hotel Occupancy Fee for Atlantic County.
-The most recent month, March of 2014 showed a decline from \$411 thousand in March of 2013 to \$372 thousand in the current month (down 10%, see Figure 16).
+The most recent month, June of 2014 showed an increase from \$531 thousand in June of 2013 to \$548 thousand in the current month (up 3%, see Figure 16).
+In addition to the gains realized in June, even more significant year over year gains were realized in May, which increased by \$41 thousand or 9%.
+Still, April was lower compared to 2013 by \$6 thousand, down 1.6%.
+Perhaps the first quarter not significantly impacted by hurricane sandy recovery efforts.
+The 2nd quarter would be up roughly \$0.5 million or 3.8% (see Figures 17 and 18 respectively).